 We actually tried to book a room near the tennis courts in Devonport at the Glasgow Lodge Motel.
 No luck with that plan, but the very helpful managers were able to find us a holiday house from their private rental accommodation properties.
 They have places that cater for up to 15 people.
 Now no-one has that many kids; but for a group on holidays in Tasmania, accommodation like that would be gold.

 Our little home away from home was at 42 MacFie Street.
-Nothing fancy, but for $170-00 a night for a family of four, we had everything we needed.
+Nothing fancy, but we had everything we needed.
 A full kitchen, living room, laundry, tidy bathroom and two bedrooms.
 Both bedrooms had a queen size bed, with one having an extra single bed as well.

 Devonport Holiday House